-Most of today was taken up by travelling from Danum Valley to Sukau for our stay at Osman Homestay to look for wildlife of Kinabatangan River.
-We left the field centre at about 8 am and saw a group of Borneo Pygmy elephants again on the way out.
+Most of today was taken up by traveling from Danum Valley to Sukau for our stay at Osman Homestay to look for wildlife of Kinabatangan River.
+We left the field center at about 8 am and saw a group of Borneo Pygmy elephants again on the way out.

 By lunchtime, we made it to the unappealing town of Batu Puteh and stopped for some food.
 Amazingly, the restaurant, that looked more like a soup kitchen, had free Wi-Fi service, something Sydney should be embarrassed about since almost none of the cafes in Sydney offer free Wi-Fi.

-Having eaten and connected to the world, we headed for Gomatong cave.
+Having eaten and connected to the world, we headed for Gomantong cave.
 Jo wanted to see the bats emerge at dusk and we were crossing our fingers that the rain would stay away for the spectacle.
-When I visited Gomatong cave a few years ago, I watched the bats emerge in the torrential downpour and I was keen for a different experience this time.
+When I visited Gomantong cave a few years ago, I watched the bats emerge in the torrential downpour and I was keen for a different experience this time.

 When we walked into the cave we immediately found a magnificent Cave Racer – quite a sizable snake, whose body was swollen with its recently consumed lunch.
 I am always amazed by snakes’ ability to dislocate their own jaws in order to swallow a prey that is often so much bigger than the snakes themselves.
 It looked like this good-looking camper had just swallowed a rat.

 The ceiling of the cave was alive with thousands of swifts and possibly millions of bats, that were responsible for the mountains of guano covering virtually every surface below.
 The cockroaches, on the other hand, were in pleasantly low numbers.